-*SUGAR: Many hot chocolate on a stick recipes call for powdered sugar only.
-I've used regular sugar & powdered on separate occasions and had success with both.
+*SUGAR: I've used regular sugar & powdered on separate occasions and have had success with both.
 The regular sugar will make the chocolate appear gritty before setting, but it will set smooth.
-Also, I used 1/2 cup of sugar and feel it adds a nice sweetness, but feel free to add a few more tablespoons for extra sweetness.
+I use 1/2 cup of sugar and feel it adds a nice sweetness, but feel free to add a few more tablespoons for extra sweetness.

 *CHOCOLATE MOLD: If you don't a have silicone ice cube tray, you can use a silicone mini muffin mold.
 You can also use small Dixie cups but only fill half-way.
 Peel off cup after chocolate has set. *Be very careful not to get water or any other liquid into the melted chocolate.
 The chocolate will seize up and get clumpy and hard.